samitchaudhuri/ab-test-screener/README.md

 specific slice of users, and neither do we expect a high deployment cost.

-Although the initial effect is statically significant, they can disappear due to *learning effects* when the users start adapting to a change or not.
+Even when the initial effect is statistically significant, they can disappear due to *learning effects* when the users start adapting to a change or not.
 When users first see a change, they tend to react in one of these two ways causing two different types of effects: *change